Knowledge graphSettings

 5. 5

-• Supply tracking: Current distribution of drivers by zones
+• Current supply: the platform tracks the live distribution of active drivers by zone

 Optimization